secretGeek/today-i-learned-staging/azure_devops/wiql_editor.md

 		AND NOT [System.State] CONTAINS 'Closed'
 	ORDER BY [System.BoardColumn]

-# Avoiding Sock Exceptions when using WorkItemTrackingHttpClient
+# Avoiding Socket Exceptions when using WorkItemTrackingHttpClient

 When writing a C# asp.net MVC app that queries azure devops with the `WorkItemTrackingHttpClient` -- I found I was receiving